felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_new_idporten.md

 In most cases, these are the steps to follow:

 1. Open the outbound firewall to the new IP-adress.
-2. Change the issuer-URL to point to the new URL: `https://idporten.no` (tbd).
+2. Change the issuer-URL to point to the new URL: `https://idporten.no` .
     * Some IAM-products will download the updated metadata and trust our new certificate automatically.
 3. If step 2 did not happen automatically, you need to manually configure the new endpoints from our metadata and trust our new signing certificate.
 4. Configure your integration to use [PKCE](https://docs.digdir.no/docs/idporten/oidc/oidc_func_pkce)